i-ntERPrise/intERPrise/README.md

-# intERPrise
+# intERPrise – ALPHA 0.2 Disto
-ILE Based Open Source CRM/ERP offering for the IBM i.
+ILE Based, data centric Open Source ERP offering for the IBM i.

-## intERPrise Base ERP (Debtors, Creditors, Cashbook & GL)
+## intERPrise Base ERP (Debtors { Accounts Receivables or Receivables}, Creditors { Accounts Payable or Payables}, Cashbook {Cash Management} & General Ledger)

 A community driven [OPEN SOURCE](https://opensource.org/osd) initiative, to bring a MODERN, DB2 for i and ILE based, [data-centric](http://datacentricmanifesto.org/principles/), multi-tier (MVC), NATIVE (to IBM i) base ERP application FREE to the entire IBM i installed base, subject to the terms of the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) licensing conditions.

-It is especially important to note that this current release is an **ALPHA** 0.1 release that serves as a foundation to first solidify the architecture, integration points, education and skills requirements for participants and to iron out any issues in the GitHub processes.
+It is especially important to note that this current release is now the ALPHA 0.2 release that serves as a foundation to first solidify the architecture, serve as basis for discussion of the proposed coding standards and naming conventions, integration points, education and skills requirements for participants and to iron out any issues in the GitHub processes.

 We strongly advise that you use the initial few distros, to familiarise yourself with the coding paradigm, the standards and the processes.

 Also important to note that the committee are working with Axiom Systems, to delineate which database artefacts and functions fall within the ambit of the "Base ERP" (Debtors, Creditors, Cashbook & GL), and which fall outside.
 This is relevant due to potential referential (aka foreign key) constraints and the nature of their ERP, which is completely integrated.

 The committee is also continuously busy to implement our recommended naming conventions on all the database artefacts that were harvested from the S2E models.
 Currently the complete application consist out of 898 tables.
+This will also be subject to refinement and its own modernization and review process, as this application model, although current, is also about thirty YEARS old.

 Please review [our about page](http://www.i-nterprise.org/about.html) and [our standards](http://www.i-nterprise.org/standards---conventions.html) occasionally as this initiative evolves?